roksamsa/git-pocket/README.md

 ## $remote

-- Remotes are named connections to remote repository (like bookmarks)
+- A remote connection is a named bookmark to the remote repository
-- `git clone` automatically creates a remote connection usually called `origin`
+- The command `git clone` automatically creates a remote connection (usually named `origin`)

 | Command     | Options     | Description |
 |-------------|-------------|---------------------------------------------------------|